-What type of video should you be creating?
-How can you create them?
-Where should you be posting them?
-How frequently?
+- What type of video should you be creating?

 - Physician FAQ videos

-The most grave error we see is not having a distribution plan for your videos.
-If you plan to spend time and money on creating a great marketing video, you need to have a plan to distribute it.
-I can’t tell you how many times I’ve seen an awesome video that had no views because it was added to a buried page on a website.
+4. No Distribution PlanWe see the gravest error in not having a distribution plan for your videos.
+If you plan to spend time and money creating a great marketing video, you need to have an intent to distribute it.
+I can’t tell you how many times I’ve seen an excellent video that had no views because a practice added it to a buried page on the website.